-- (v) no third parties are able to exercise control over or prevent the prompt transfer of own funds or repayment of liabilities; - (vi) any indications from the past regarding flows of funds between IPS members which demonstrate the ability to promptly transfer funds or repay liabilities will be taken into account; - (vii) the crisis management intermediation role and responsibility of the IPS to provide funds to support troubled members is considered key. - When assessing compliance with the condition laid down in Article 113(7)(b) of the CRR, namely that arrangements are in place which ensure that the IPS is able to grant the support it has committed to provide from funds readily available to it, the ECB will verify whether : - (i) the IPS arrangements include a broad range of measures, processes and mechanisms which make up the framework under which the IPS operates.
-This framework should comprise a series of possible actions, ranging from less intrusive measures to more substantial measures that are proportionate to the riskiness of the beneficiary IPS member institution and the severity of its financial constraints, including direct capital and liquidity support.
-The IPS support may be conditional - for example upon the implementation of certain recovery and restructuring measures by the respective institution; - (ii) the governance structure of the IPS and the process for making decisions on support measures allow support to be provided in a timely manner; - (iii) a clear commitment exists on the part of the IPS to provide support when despite previous monitoring of risks and early intervention measures an IPS member is or is likely to become insolvent or illiquid.
-In addition, the IPS should ensure that its member institutions abide by the regulatory own funds and liquidity requirements; - (iv) the IPS conducts stress tests at regular intervals to quantify potential capital and liquidity support measures; - (v) the risk-absorbing capacity of the IPS (consisting of paid-up funds, potential ex-post contributions and comparable commitments) is sufficient to cover potential support measures taken in respect of its members; - (vi) an ex-ante fund has been created to ensure that the IPS has funds for support measures readily available, and - (a) contributions to the ex-ante fund follow a clearly defined framework;
+- When assessing compliance with the condition laid down in Article 113(7)(b) of the CRR, namely that arrangements are in place which ensure that the IPS is able to grant the support it has committed to provide from funds readily available to it, the ECB will verify whether : - the IPS arrangements include a broad range of measures, processes and mechanisms which make up the framework under which the IPS operates.
+This framework should comprise a series of possible actions, ranging from less intrusive measures to more substantial measures that are proportionate to the riskiness of the beneficiary IPS member institution and the severity of its financial constraints, including direct capital and liquidity support; - the governance structure of the IPS and the process for making decisions on support measures allow support to be provided in a timely manner; - (iii) a clear commitment exists on the part of the IPS to provide support when despite previous monitoring of risks and early intervention measures - an IPS member is or is likely to become insolvent or illiquid.
+The IPS should not be allowed to refuse to provide support measures if that refusal would lead to the insolvency of one of its members.
+In addition, the IPS should ensure that its member institutions permanently abide by the regulatory own funds and liquidity requirements; - (iv) the IPS conducts stress tests at regular intervals (at least yearly) to quantify potential capital and liquidity support measures; - (v) the risk-absorbing capacity of the IPS (consisting of paid-up funds and potential ex-post contributions) is sufficient to cover potential support measures taken in respect of its members; - (vi) an ex-ante fund has been created to ensure that the IPS has funds for support measures readily available, and - (a) contributions to the ex-ante funds follow a clearly defined framework; - (b) the funds are invested only in liquid and secure assets that may be liquidated at any time and whose value does not depend on the solvency and liquidity position of the members of the IPS and their subsidiaries; - (c) the minimum target amount of the ex-ante available funds is quantified based on a medium/severe stress test; - (d) an adequate floor/minimum amount for the ex-ante funds is determined to ensure the prompt availability of the funds. - Article 113(7)(c) of the CRR provides that the IPS must have at its disposal suitable and uniformly stipulated systems for the monitoring and classification of risk, which give a complete overview of the risk situation of all the individual members and of the IPS as a whole, with corresponding possibilities to intervene; and that those systems must suitably monitor defaulted exposures in accordance with Article 178(1) of the CRR.
+In assessing compliance with this condition, the ECB will consider whether: